top of page

 ABOUT ME

 Karen Mann has thirty years of developmental editing and other writing-related experience.
 When working as managing editor for the national literary magazine The Louisville Review (1986-2013), she discovered she enjoyed encouraging writers, and it became important to her to help writers achieve their writing goals.
 Karen has been the Administrative Director of the low-residency Naslund-Mann Graduate School of Writing at Spalding University in Louisville since 2000, when she co-founded the MFA program with Sena Jeter Naslund.
-The School now has more than 800 alumni, and Karen has been able to continue supporting writers in many ways.
+The School now has more than 800 alumni, and Karen continues to support writers in many ways.

 IMG_3491.jpeg